History, tourist information, and nearby accommodation

-At the far north western end of the abbey churchyard is the Margam Stones Museum, where you can view some wonderful carved Celtic stones gathered in the area, some inscribed with Ogham.
-The best relic is the Cross of Conbelin, a 10th century disc-headed cross.
+At the far north-western end of the abbey churchyard is the Margam Stones Museum (run by CADW), where you can view some wonderful carved Celtic stones gathered in the area, some inscribed with Ogham.
+The best relic is the Cross of Conbelin, a 10th-century disc-headed cross.

 About Margam Abbey

 Address: Margam, Port Talbot, Gower, Neath Port Talbot, Wales, SA13 2TA

 OS: SS802 861

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Find other attractions tagged with:

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Margam Stones Museum - 0.2 miles (Museum)